Quickscribe Services Ltd.

 Now Required to Collect and Disclose Shareholder Information

 On May 16, 2019, Bill 24 the Business Corporations Amendment Act, 2019 (the "Bill") received Royal Assent.
 The Bill requires private companies recognized under the laws of British Columbia to create a "transparency register".
 The Government intends for the transparency register to help mitigate criminal activity, such as tax evasion and money laundering, by requiring private companies to maintain detailed information about certain shareholders.
-Read the full article by Sandra M. Knowler, Joanna Dawson with McMillan LLP.
+Read the full article by Sandra M. Knowler and Joanna Dawson with McMillan LLP.

 BCFSA: Changing BC's Regulatory Framework for